soanvig/txsm/README.md

 - `assign` allows you to update the context (immediately): `assign({ newContextValue: 123 })`
 - `command` is a command that triggered the transition.
 It works **only** if you define an effect for a particular transition that is triggered with a command (see: [#Commands](#Commands))
 - `invoke` is a method to call an actor (see: [#Actors](#Actors))
-- `from` allows you to write your own action with your own code (you can call external function, log something etc)
+- `from` allows you to write your own action with your own code (you can call external function, log something etc.)

 Actions are executed one by one, even if they are asynchronous.
 Therefore, there is a special way for chaining them using `.then` operator (similar to Promises, but it is not a Promise):